Tom Avery: First expeditions and early career

 Tom Avery's outdoor career began when he was 16 with a series of rock and ice climbs in Wales and Scotland.
 After leaving school, he spent a month trekking in the Zanskar Mountains of the Indian Himalaya.

 At university, he organised and led mountaineering expeditions to the Andes, New Zealand, the Alps, Tanzania, Patagonia and Morocco.
 After graduating in 1998 with a BSc in Geography and Geology from the University of Bristol, he began a temporary 15-month career as an accountant with Arthur Andersen.

 In 2000 he led a British mountaineering expedition to the remote Trans-Alay Mountains in Kyrgyzstan.
 They scaled a total of nine previously unclimbed and unnamed summits including the 5,439m Pik Quenelda (named after Avery's mother) and the 5,440m Golova Orla (Eagle's Head in English).
 They named one of their summits Pik Fiennes (5,001m), after the expedition patron, Sir Ranulph Fiennes.

 Avery and his team aborted an attempt to make the first ascent of Kurumdy (6,614m) approximately 500m below the summit due to unstable snow conditions.
 At the time, Kurumdy was one of the Highest unclimbed mountains on Earth.
 A Russian team made the first ascent the following year.

-He has climbed Mount Meru and Mount Kilimanjaro in Tanzania, Pichincha and Cotopaxi in Ecuador, Condoriri, Pequeno Alpamayo and Illimani in Bolivia, Volcan Villarrica in Chile, Taranaki, Ngauruhoe and Ruapehu in New Zealand, Mount Kosciuszko in Australia, Mont Blanc du Tacul and Mont Dolent in the Alps, and Jebel Toubkal and Ouanoukrim in Morocco's Atlas Mountains.
+He has climbed Mount Kilimanjaro in Tanzania, Pichincha and Cotopaxi in Ecuador, Condoriri, Pequeno Alpamayo and Illimani in Bolivia, Volcan Villarrica in Chile, Taranaki, Ngauruhoe and Ruapehu in New Zealand, Mount Kosciuszko in Australia, Mont Blanc du Tacul and Mont Dolent in the Alps, and Jebel Toubkal and Ouanoukrim in Morocco's Atlas Mountains.
 He has said that he has no interest in climbing Mount Everest due to commercialism and overcrowding on the mountain.

 He made attempts on Artesonraju in Peru in 1997 (the mountain in the Paramount Pictures logo), Aconcagua in Argentina in 1998 and Cho Oyu in September 2006, when alongside teammate Kenton Cool he was aiming to be the first Briton to ski down an 8,000-metre peak.
-Avery was forced to turn back at6,500 metres after suffering a retinal hemorrhage, while Cool went on to summit and ski back down.
+Avery was forced to turn back at 6,500m after suffering a retinal hemorrhage, while Cool went on to summit and ski back down.